NeNe Leakes Flashes Flat Abs, Credits Healthy Diet For Fit Bikini Body

 “My biggest problem has always been and will always be that I work all day and forget to eat, and then I eat late at night with some cocktails,” she said.
 “And I don’t eat breakfast!
 Lately, I’ve been trying to be good and eat something small for breakfast…and I’m eating smaller dinners earlier in the evening.”

-NeNe is not a workout fanatic, but does exercise regularly to maintain her fit bikini body.
+NeNe is not a workout fanatic but does exercise regularly to maintain her fit bikini body.
 When she hits the gym, Leakes prefers to fast-walk or run on the treadmill and lift light weights.

 “I can tell you what’s worth a splurge to me: eating,” NeNe told InStyle.